Samir-idris/Samir-idris/README.md

-- 👋 Hi, I’m @Samir-Idris
+- 👋 Hi, I’m @Samir-Idris, a senior software engineer with ~15 years of experience, Microsoft/Oracle/Mobile/Web/Cloud developer, MScIT.
 - 👀 I’m interested in all kinds of software development and technology consultancy.
 - 🌱 I’m currently learning AI/ML.
-- 💞️ I’m looking to collaborate on ePayment projects.
+- 💞️ I’m looking to collaborate on ePayment and Fintech projects.
-- 👀 Interested in open-source, web development, and automation
+- 👀 Interested in open-source, web and mobile development, plus AI and automation
-- 📫 You can reach me at samir.idris@hotmail.com or LinkedIn.
 - ⚡ Fun fact: I speak Arabic and English fluently.

 ## 🛠️ Skills & Tools